gbv/beaconspec/beacon.md

     http://example.org/{ID}  ---> http://example.com/{ID}.html

-A BEACON link dump can be serialized in a condense [BEACON text format](#beacon-text-format) and in [BEACON XML format](#beacon-xml-format).
+A link dump can be serialized as Beacon file in form of a condense [Beacon text file](#beacon-text-files) and in form of a [Beacon XML file](#beacon-xml-files).

-The link dump can further be serialized in RDF, if the relation type of its links is an URI.
+A link dump can be mapped to an RDF graph if the relation type of its links is an URI.

 ## Notational Conventions